apache/couchdb-documentation/src/api/database/find.rst

 (e.g. automatic selection of partial indexes).

 .. note::
-    An index with fields will never be used, unless the selector includes all of the fields indexed.
+    An index with fields is only used, when the selector includes all of the fields indexed.
 For instance, if an index contains ``["a". "b"]`` but the selector only requires field ``["a"]`` to exist in the matching documents, the index would not be valid for the query.
 All indexes,